How Customer Experience Has Evolved Over the Last Decade [+ Future Trends]

 Customers want to be able to find answers to easy questions quickly, which is where automation comes in.
 But offering human support is important, too, if you want customers to trust your brand.
 After all, 54% of customers say that their biggest frustration with chatbots is the number of questions they must answer before being transferred to a human agent.

-Today and in the future, businesses will need to find a balance between automation and human interaction to provide the best service (and experience) possible.
+Today and in the future, businesses must balance automation and human interaction to provide the best service (and experience) possible.

 Understanding Customer Perspectives